 - Teacher of advanced graduate level courses in acupuncture and medical qigong (NCCAOM approved).

-- Practitioner of Field Control Therapy, a modern form of causative homeopathy that specializes in restoring cellular fields through the detoxification of environmental pollutants and heavy metals.
-I was trained directly by its creator, Dr. Savely Yurkovsky, M.D., and have developed a unique method of combining Field Control Therapy with acupuncture.
+- Advanced level training in Field Control Therapy, a modern form of causative homeopathy that specializes in restoring cellular fields through the detoxification of environmental pollutants and heavy metals.
+I was trained directly by its creator, Dr. Savely Yurkovsky, M.D.

 - Master level practitioner of Nutrition Response Testing and Clinical Nutrition.
 Trained personally by Drs.
 Freddie Ulan and Lester Bryman.